INTERVIEWS

 Absolutely!

-HOW you do what you do EVERYDAY of your livingness,
+HOW we do what we do EVERYDAY of our livingness,

 and beingness.